skills/introduction-to-git/.github/steps/1-step.md

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/{{full_repo_name}}?quickstart=1)

+   > 🪧 **Note**: Typically a [GitHub Codespace](https://github.com/features/codespaces) automatically includes the repository code and all required settings.
+This is a modified experience so you can practice from scratch.

 1. Confirm the **Repository** field is your copy of the exercise, not the original, then click the green **Create Codespace** button.

    - ✅ Your copy: `/{{full_repo_name}}`